-- 8.1 Verbal Sean C. Bruno, Superintendent of Schools - Mr. Bruno provided an update on the summer administrative retreat where grading and homework will be reviewed. - Mr. Bruno shared the OMS American History Trip went off smoothly. - 8.2 Mr. Lewis moved, seconded by Mr. Legault, RESOLVED, that the Board of Education approves the written transportation agreement between the Superintendent of Schools and a parent of a student in the District.
-The motion carried 5-0.
+- 8.1 Verbal Sean C. Bruno, Superintendent of Schools - None - 8.2 Mr. Lewis moved, seconded by Mr. Turbeville, RESOLVED, that the Board of Education approves the terms and conditions for the Executive Director of Operations.
+The motion carried 7-0.